vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/022/05_taM_pRchChantI.md

 This vs. is beset with difficulties, starting with the syntax, on which see Oldenberg

 The major problems are that there is no finite verb until iṣe in d and that it is unclear what the limits are of the rel. cl. marked by yásya in b.
 If we follow Oldenberg’s first option, that the rel. cl. occupies pādas a-c, the rel. prn. (towards the end of b) is positioned far too deeply in the clause.
 His 3rd option envisions a discontinuous rel. cl. partly embedded in and partly following the main cl., with the rel cl. verb being nákṣate in d -- a syntactic configuration that is simply impossible.
 His 2nd option, basically adopted by Geldner as well, takes the rel. cl. as limited to vépī vákvarī yásya nū́gī́ḥ.
 This is more acceptable, though the rel. cl. would be definitely embedded, not only in the main clause but within a long acc.
 NP (tám … índram [REL CL] tuvigrābhám …).
 My own solution is similar to this, but limits the rel. cl. to yásya nū́gī́ḥ; this not only better accounts for the position of the particle nū́but also diminishes the effect of the embedding, because brief nominal rel. clauses, roughly equivalent to izafe constructions, seem to be at least marginally acceptable in RVic syntax.
 See esp. yó vídānaḥ in the previous hymn, VI.21.2.
 Scarlatta’s (208) tr. appears to follow the same analysis, with the rel. cl. limited to “[das Lied,] das nun ihm gehört …” The root noun cmpd rabhodā́- is glossed by Scarlatta (208) in the first instance as ‘Ungestüm, Gewalt, Kraft gebend, aufnehmend’, leaving it undetermined whether Indra bestows or assumes rábhas-, a question that Scarlatta discusses in some detail without coming to a definite conclusion.
 Since, as Scarlatta notes, there are several good exx. of rábhas- and related words as objects of medial ā́√dā ‘take, assume’ (e.g., I.145.3) and since the pāda in which the adj. is found seems to depict Indra on a rampage (tuvigrābháṃ tuvikūrmím “powerfully grasping, powerfully ranging”), the medial ‘assume’ value makes the most sense.
 Although ideally we might want the preverb ā́represented, root noun cmpds with the structure NOUN-PREV-√ seem to be rare to non-existent.
-(Cmpds of the type tveṣá-saṃ-dṛś- in 9b below aren’t counterexamples, because, as the accent shows, the root noun cmpd saṃdŕ̥ś- has been in turn incorporated into a bahuvrīhi), and in any case the outcome of rabhas-ādā́- would be hard to parse once sandhi rules had applied.
+(Cmpds of the type tveṣá-saṃ-dṛś- in 9b below aren’t counterexamples, because, as the accent shows, the root noun cmpd saṃdŕ̥ś- has been in turn incorporated into a bahuvrīhi), and in any case the outcome of rabhas-ādā́- would be hard to parse once sandhi rules had applied.

 The verb of the main clause must be iṣe in d, but what it represents is uncertain.
 Grassmann (Nachtr., 1755) assigns it to √iṣ ‘send’, identifying it as a 1st sg.; Oldenberg tr.